Program Accreditation & Licensure

 2. Standardized Testing

 All applicants are required to take a standardized test.
-For all Allied Health Programs, applicants will be taking the Assessment Technology Institute (ATI) Allied Health Occupations Basic Entrance Exam (HOBET V) standardized exam.
-The HOBET V is a web-based exam that helps identify students with the best chance of success in the Allied Health field.
-The HOBET V is a multiple choice assessment of basic academic knowledge that covers Reading, Mathematics, Science and English language usage.
+For all Allied Health Programs, applicants will be taking the Assessment Technology Institute (ATI) The Essential Academic Skills (TEAS V) standardized exam.
+The TEAS V is a web-based exam that helps identify students with the best chance of success in the Allied Health field.
+The TEAS V is a multiple choice assessment of basic academic knowledge that covers Reading, Mathematics, Science and English language usage.

 The cost of the exam is $70.

-- Click here to register for the HOBET V
+- Click here to register for the TEAS V exam.

 Application & Selection Process